aneall/aneall/README.md

 ### Hi there, Ashley here! 👋

 I'm an Junior @ UNC-Chapel Hill studying **Computer Science**, **Neuroscience**, and **Applied Engineering**.
-I'm passionate about computer graphics, computational displays (imaging, optics, haptics, biosensing), and human perception – all of which are crucial to improve XR display systems.
-If I'm not in class, I'm busy doing one of the following:
+I'm passionate about computer graphics, computational displays (imaging, optics, haptics, biosensing), and human perception – all of which are crucial to improve XR systems.
+If you're reading this, I'm busy doing one of the following:

 - 🔭 Researching in the [UNC Graphics and Virtual Reality Group](https://telepresence.web.unc.edu/)
 - 🥽 Leading [Carolina AR/VR](https://uncarvr.org/)